Peter-Roger/relathon/README.rst

     def transpose_composition(a,b) = (a*b)^

 Boolean
 ^^^^^^^
-**Booleans** exist, but are actually themselves represented as relations. *True* is the universal relation of dimension 1x1. *False* is the empty relation of dimension 1x1.
+**Booleans** exist, but are actually represented internally as relations. *True* is the universal relation (L) of dimension 1x1. *False* is the empty relation (O) of dimension 1x1.

+The universal relation is the relation that has all the elements:

+L = AxA = {(x,y) | (x,y) ∈ AxA }

+The empty relation is the empty set:

+O = Ø = {}

 .. code-block:: python

     # 1x1 universal relation
     R = True
+    R == L(1,1)

     # 1x1 empty relation
     S = False

-    # False (1x1 empty relation) will be assigned to G because R != S
-    G = R == S
+    S == O(1,1)

 OrderedPairs
 ^^^^^^^^^^^^
-**OrderedPairs** is a list of pairs (row, col) denoting which rows are related to which columns as an argument for several builtin functions.
+**OrderedPairs** is a list of parenthesized row, column pairs enveloped by square brackets.
+It is used as an argument for a number of builtin functions to indicate which row elements are related to which column elements in the relation.

 .. code-block:: python

-    # create ordered pairs with three entries
+    # create ordered pairs with three row, column pair entries
     pairs = [(0,0),(0,1),(0,2)]

     # create new 3x3 relation and set the bits in pairs